mckunkel/clas12docs/OfflineSoftware/source/plotting/directories_and_trees.rst

 In this plot a condition "x<12&y>6" was applied, shown in the cut input string.
-NOTE, singel "&" or "|" are used for AND and OR operations.
+NOTE, single "&" or "|" are used for AND and OR operations.
 The 1D histograms are plotted if X and Y are chosen to be the same variable.

 .. image:: images/ntuple-draw-cut.png